AnandIsCoding/Doctor-Appointment-Booking-System/README.md

 ## 📝 Overview

-This **doctor appointment booking system** allows patients to book appointments with doctors, manage their profiles, submit feedback, and view their bookings.
+This **doctor appointment appointment system** allows patients to book appointments with doctors, manage their profiles, submit feedback, and view their bookings.
 The **admin panel** APIs are ready but will be integrated in future updates.

 ---